-In Chapter 7, if you fall behind making payments, you could seek protection for your home by filing Chapter 13 to allow you time to catch up.
-Or, you may have to throw in the towel and let the bank foreclose on you.
+In Chapter 7, if you fall behind on payments, you can seek protection for your home by filing Chapter 13 to allow you time to catch up.
+Or, you may have to throw in the towel and let the bank foreclose.

 In Chapter 13, it’s far more complicated, but you essentially return to the default status you were in before declaring bankruptcy.
 That means creditors who have claims against you can go after you for payment.